 In early 2015, I had this idea of wanting to go on an extended road trip out West to visit some key National Parks.
 The parks hold a special place in my heart having given me a life full of memories thus far.
 Part of my soul belongs to the western states, the majestic mountains, the deep red canyons, and the widest skies imaginable.
 Wildest dreams are born here.
 A power that explodes from the deepest parts of my inner self emerges, and yet there is such a sense of peace present.
 An awareness of belonging to something greater than just myself rises, but then I realize the greatness is already inside of me.
 The Universe is within me.

 I've always been a nature lover.
 My entire life I've skied the powdered slopes of Colorado and New Mexico.
 Every year that was our vacation since I was a wee-thing.
 Forget ski school, my daddy taught me with a hula hoop around my waist.
 I spent my childhood in Texas playing outside all of the time and my teenage years on camping trips with my family after we moved to Tennessee.
-Ten years ago we even went on a similar National Parks RV trip for six weeks traveling the country, but then I was too caught up in myself to be fully appreciative of my opportunity.
+Ten years ago we even went on a similar National Parks RV trip for six weeks traveling the country, but then I was too caught up in other things to be fully appreciative of my opportunity.
 My dad grew up in the deserts of Arizona and moved my mom from Florida out there with him after they married.
 So, you can see why the wanderlust was instilled in me at a young age and the spirit runs in my blood.